top of page

 • Invoicing information if referred by a 3rd party

-• A current medication list and any allergies that
+• A current medication list and any allergies that you may have

 • Medicare Card